asaddar-17/send-transactional-email/README.md

 # Send Transactional Email
-A small microservice code in Node.js, Promise and Axios which sends a trasactional email using Salesforce API
+A small microservice code in Node.js which sends a trasactional email using Salesforce API